hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ## Problems
-Spanning tree is a very usefull Protocol.
-Be aware that a Root Bridge in bad hands can cause a DOS of your Network.
-Hackers can flood BPDU´s in your Network with Tools like Yersinia or Ettercap.
-So a Kali Linux is able to be the Root Bridge by just connecting to an Access Port.
-Hackers could no longer converge your Network.
-So you have to secure your Access Ports and your Root Bridge to prevent a malicious Root Bridge take over.
+Spanning-tree is a very usefull protocol.
+Be aware that a Root-Bridge in bad hands can cause a DOS of your network.
+Hackers can flood BPDU´s in your network with tools like Yersinia or Ettercap.
+So, a Kali Linux is able to be the Root-Bridge by just connecting to an Access-Port.
+Hackers could no longer converge your network.
+So, you have to secure your Access-Ports and your Root-Bridge to prevent a malicious Root-Bridge take over.

 ## Security Configuration

 ### BPDU-Guard
-BPDU-Guard should be configured on all Access Ports.
-The Guard prevent that Switches or Hackers can flood BPDU´s in your Network to take over the Root or make STP Topologie changes.
+BPDU-Guard should be configured on all Access-Ports.
+The Guard prevent that switches or hackers can flood BPDU´s in your network to take over the root or make STP-topologie changes.

 Switch(config)#
 ```bash